INGRID: an interactive grid generator for 2D edge plasma modeling

 \beq \pdiff{}{t} \left[ \frac{3}{2} n T_i \right] + \grad \cdot \left[ \frac{5}{2} n_i T_i \vec{V}_i + \vec{q}_i \right] = S_{E,i} \eeq

 \beq \pdiff{}{t} \left[ \frac{3}{2} n T_e \right] + \grad \cdot \left[ \frac{5}{2} n_e T_e \vec{V}_e + \vec{q}_e \right] = S_{E,e} \eeq

-Here we use the standard notation: $n_i$ is the plasma density, $\vec{V}_i$ is the plasma fluid velocity, $T_{e,i}$ is the electron and ion temperature, $\vec{q}_{e,i}$ is the electron and ion heat flux, $S_i$, $S_{m,||}$, $S_{E,e,i}$ are sources of plasma density, parallel momentum, and electron and ion thermal energy.
+Here we use the standard notation: $n_i$ is the plasma density, $\vec{V}_i$ is the plasma fluid velocity, $T_{e,i}$ is the electron and ion temperature, $\vec{q}_{e,i}$ is the electron and ion heat flux, $S_i$, $S_{m,||}$, $S_{E,e,i}$ are sources of plasma density, parallel momentum, and electron and ion thermal energy \cite{Rognlien1999}.

 The grids used for the calculation are shown in Fig. (\ref{fig:ingrid_grid}).
 The grid generated with the UEDGE grid generator is constructed to be strictly locally orthogonal; the grid from INGRID is not orthogonal.
-Also, there is slight difference in the domain shape.
+Also, there is slight difference in the domain shape; the grid from INGRID uses flat target plates while the grid from UEDGE uses curved target plates orthogonal to $\Psi$.
 Still, the steady state solutions exhibit essentially the same distributions of plasma density, temperature, and parallel flow velocity, as can be seen in Fig. (\ref{fig:benchmark_collection}).
+Beyond that, a quantitative comparison of radial plasma profiles at the outer midplane was carried out, with reassuring results indicating abscence of any major issue in INGRID grids.